mishakarpinskiy/test_splynx_docs/files/en/voice/processing/processing.md

 ![Export](export.png)

-After generating preview you can download an archive with csv file with a calls.
+After clocking on "Export" button you can download an archive with csv file with a calls.

 ### History CDR